ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_5-RVALUE_REFERENCES/item_24_distinguish_universal_refs_from_rvalue_refs/synopsis.md

-distinguish universal references from rvalue references
+Distinguish universal references from rvalue references
 =======================================================

 T&& has two different meanings
 - rvalue reference
-  (they bind only to rvalues, and their primary raison d'etre is to identify objects that may be moved from)
+  (they bind only to rvalues, and their primary raison d'etre is to identify objects that may be moved from);
 - either rvalue reference or lvalue reference
   (they look like rvalue references in the source code (i.e. T&&), but they behave as if they were lvalue references (i.e. T&);